gorkau/ansible-update-wordpress-wp-cli/README.md

 $ ansible-playbook wp.yml --extra-vars "major=true"

+## TODO

+* Backup all the files before updating.
+* The database backup is always using the same file.
+I would like to use a different file every time.
+And maybe download them compressed and delete the old ones.

 ## If you do not like WP-Cli

 Peter (??) created this script that does not use WP-Cli, just plain Ansible: